What Is Philosophical Counseling?

 If we could slow down and examine our ways of thinking – our beliefs, assumptions, interpretations, judgments, and values – we might be able to identify, evaluate, and ultimately adjust a few things that aren’t working for us and cultivate greater clarity, breadth, and depth in our worldview.

 That’s the path of deeper understanding and self-understanding.
 That’s an education for the soul!
+As Socrates believed, it all starts with “know thyself.”

 But it’s not just educative, it’s empowering, too.